ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 # Connection ID Headers for CONNECT-UDP

 This document defines two headers that can be used in CONNECT-UDP requests and responses.
-All other requirements defined for CONNECT-UDP {{!I-D.ietf-masque-connect-udp}}
+All other requirements defined for CONNECT-UDP {{CONNECT-UDP}}
 still apply.

 "Client-Connection-Id" is an Item Structured Header {{!I-D.ietf-httpbis-header-structure}}, containing a